execRooted/S.E.G-Project/README.md

 ## **8. Firebase Setup Instructions**

-To enable encrypted messaging and file storage features, you need to configure a Firebase Realtime Database:
+For the program to work, you need to configure a Firebase Realtime Database:

 ### **Step 1: Create a Firebase Project**